lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 - **Dynamic Information Storage**: Unlike EOAs, smart contract accounts can record static information, making them self-explanatory entities that can assist in identity verification for off-chain entities, and enable the decentralized tracking of any information stored such as assets, followers, etc. The information stored can also be standardized, for example [LSP3-Profile-Metadata] for storing profile information, [LSP5-ReceivedAssets] for storing the addresses of received assets, and [LSP10-ReceivedVaults] for storing addresses of received vaults, etc ..

-- **Upgradeable Security**: Owners can use a simple EOA for owning the account having basic level of security, or opt for an owner having a multisignature setup, or permissions access control contracts providing advanced layer of security in contorlling the account.
+- **Upgradeable Security**: Owners can use a simple EOA for owning the account having basic level of security, or opt for an owner having a multisignature setup, or permissions access control contracts providing advanced layer of security in controlling the account.

 - **Inclusive Control**: Users can decide to own the account with a permission based access control contract (e.g: the [LSP6-KeyManager]) which allows owners to assign specific rights to different actors, like granting a party the right to update profile information without providing full transactional authority.